Che Dawson, Founder and President of Hoops4Life

 Ché Dawson is the Founder and President of Hoops4Life.
 He has spent the last 20 years coaching at the high school and college levels.

-The 2005-2006 season at Highline culminated in a run to the NWAC Championship.
-"What a special group of young men it was" states Coach Dawson.
-"We had sophomores who bought into the necessary commitment, leadership and selflessness to have a winning team and the freshman made the same level of sacrifice for us to be collectively successful."
-Dawson thought the keys to the Championship team's success were its depth, balance and versatility.
-"The most telling statistic from the NWAC tournament was the fact that we won the tournament without one player in the top 20 in scoring for the tournament.
-When young men buy into that kind of unselfishness, incredible things happen."
+The 2005-2006 season culminated in a run to the NWAC Championship.
+“What a special group of young men it was” stated Coach Dawson.
+“We had sophomores who bought into the necessary commitment, leadership and selflessness to have a winning team and the freshman made the same level of sacrifice for us to be collectively successful.”
+Dawson thought the keys to the Championship team’s success were its depth, balance and versatility.
+“The most telling statistic from the NWAACC tournament was the fact that we won the tournament without one player in the top 20 in scoring for the tournament.
+When young men buy into that kind of unselfishness, incredible things happen.”

-Coach Dawson is no stranger to implementing high standards and expectations into his basketball programs.
+Coach Dawson is no stranger to implementing high standards and expectations into a basketball program.
 Coach Dawson was the Head Boys Basketball Coach at Chief Sealth High School in West Seattle from 1997-2003.
-After Sealth finished 6-11 in its previous campaign, Dawson's team went 15-7 in his first season qualifying for the Sea-King District Tournament.
+After Sealth finished 6-11 in its previous campaign, Dawson’s team went 15-7 in his first season qualifying for the Sea-King District Tournament.
 Over the next five seasons, Chief Sealth qualified for the playoffs four times, including two more District Tournament appearances and one State Tournament Appearance in 2000-2001.
-Chief Sealth had not participated in the State Tournament since winning the State Championship in 1989."[The 2000-2001 season] was a great season that rewarded a lot of hard work by our players, parents, staff and administration" said Dawson.
+Chief Sealth had not participated in the State Tournament since winning the State Championship in 1989.”[The 2000-2001 season] was a great season that rewarded a lot of hard work by our players, parents, staff and administration” said Dawson.

-Coach Dawson had a very successful high school career at Sunset High School in Portland, Oregon.
+Dawson has lived by these values.
+Dawson had a very successful high school career at Sunset High School in Portland, Oregon.
 In two years as a Varsity player, Sunset compiled a 47-4 overall record including two Metro League titles and the 3A State Championship in 1987.
 He played for legendary Oregon coach Ken Harris who has twice been named the Oregon State Coach of the Year and once the National Coach of the Year.
 Dawson was a second-team All-Metro selection his senior year.

 After graduating from Sunset in 1988, Dawson moved to Seattle and attended Seattle University.
 At Seattle University, Dawson was a four year letterman, playing his final season for legendary Garfield High School Coach Al Hairston.
 “The combination of integrity, discipline and a commitment to excellence that I received from my high school and college coaches transcended the basketball court and influenced me in the classroom,” said Dawson.
 While at Seattle University, Dawson initially majored in Criminal Justice, making the dean’s list on several occasions and earning “outstanding Student-Athlete” awards.
 After completing his playing career, Dawson decided to attend Seattle University for another year, allowing him to earn a second major in Political Science and to focus his efforts on qualifying for admission to law school.